Loraria/Loraria/README.md

 ***

  Thank you for dropping by!
-I am still working out how I can format a little bit about myself in here so feel free to check back later!
+I am still working out how I can format things in here so feel free to check back later!

 ***